The Licensing Process

 Option Agreements, or option clauses within research agreements, describe the conditions under which the University preserves the opportunity for a third party to negotiate a license for Intellectual Property.
 Option clauses are often provided in a Sponsored Research Agreement to corporate research sponsors or are entered into with third parties wishing to evaluate the technology prior to entering into a license agreement.

 License Agreements describe the rights and responsibilities of a party related to the use and exploitation of Intellectual Property developed at the University.
 University license agreements stipulate that the licensee should diligently seek to bring the intellectual property into commercial use for the public good and provide a reasonable return to the University.
 To assist you in understanding the principles behind the structure of most university technology licenses, refer to our Licensing Principles.

-Material Transfer Agreements (MTAs) used for incoming and outgoing materials at the University, are administered by U-M Tech Transfer, and describe the terms under which University researchers and outside researchers can share materials, typically for research or evaluation purposes.
+Material Transfer Agreements (MTAs) used for incoming and outgoing materials at the University, are administered by U-M Innovation Partnerships, and describe the terms under which University researchers and outside researchers can share materials, typically for research or evaluation purposes.
 Intellectual property rights can be endangered if materials are used without a proper MTA.
 For additional information visit the MTA details page.